Lexapro side effects: What to expect during your first week

-Lexapro is the brand name for the drug escitalopram, which is prescribed to help treat depression and generalized anxiety disorder (GAD).
-It’s part of a class of antidepressants called selective serotonin reuptake inhibitors (SSRIs).
-They work by increasing the levels of serotonin in your brain.
+Lexapro is part of the class of antidepressants called selective serotonin reuptake inhibitors (SSRIs), which work by increasing the levels of serotonin in your brain.

 Side effects for adults include: